Simulation Reset Detection Calculator for Poisson Reset Risk

 This is the main quantity the calculator reports: the chance that, somewhere in the chosen time horizon, at least one reset occurs.
 If the effective hazard rate is zero, the cumulative probability is zero and the expected waiting time until reset is infinite, which is why the result area may report an infinite expected time in edge cases.

-The input fields correspond directly to the symbols in the formula:
+The input fields correspond directly to the symbols in the formula, so you can read the form as a checklist for the simulation-reset model:

 • Anomaly Rate (events per year) – λ

-Average number of unusual or anomalous events per year that might matter to the simulators.
+Average number of anomalous events per year in the simulated world.

 • Detection Probability per Anomaly – pd